ronnymees/fullstackdevelopment_eoict/docs/README.md

 This work is the result of the knowledge of the writer & colleagues at VIVES University college:

 * Ronny Mees
-* Nico De Witte, Sille Van Landschoot, Jeroen Reinenbergh and Ludovic Espeel
+* Nico De Witte, Sille Van Landschoot, Jeroen Reinenbergh, Ludovic Espeel and Alexander D'hoore.

 And professionally relevant sources such as: